 Feng and colleagues showed that rotenone damages the microtubules, which prevents dopamine from reaching the brain's movement center, causing a back-up in the dopamine transport system.
-Meanwhile, the backed-up dopamine accumulates in the neuron's cytoplasm and breaks down, causing a release of toxic free radicals that destroy the neuron.
+Meanwhile, the backed-up dopamine accumulates in the neuron's cytoplasm and breaks down, causing a release of toxic free radicals, which destroy the neuron.

-Additional researchers on the study were Yong Ren, Wenhua Liu and Houbo Jiang, postdoctoral associates in the Department of Physiology and Biophysics.
+Additional researchers on the study were Yong Ren, Ph.D., Wenhua Liu, Ph.D. and Houbo Jiang, Ph.D., postdoctoral associates in the UB Department of Physiology and Biophysics.

-The study was funded by a grant from the National Institutes of Health.
+The study was funded by a grant from the National Institute of Health.